[###style:css-sidetoc]

 Some users react with harassing me to "fix" this specific "bug".
 No chance!
 Every person worth working with should be able to, for example, consistently adopt new punctuation — and have somebody look after them insofar as they don't.
 And indeed, with our writers, we go through a phase where they learn to correct these errors very quickly, and become consistent.

-This whole situation with needing "mentoring" (as in, assisted learning about the tool) is not a bug in the system.
-A level of "simplicity" within a tool that wouldn't need it, would either prevent you from achieving a *quality*, non-generic end result in any case.
+This whole situation with needing "mentoring" — assisted learning about the tool from a superior user — is not a bug in the system.
+A level of "simplicity" within a tool that wouldn't need it, would prevent us from achieving *quality*, non-generic end results in any case.

 ., or, would impose prohibitive exclusion criteria.